Virtual Support Services

 - Submission of Conduct & SAIT Reports

-The Placement and Testing Center will be closed until futher notice.
+The Placement and Testing Center will be closed until further notice.

 Placement: How can I do it if the campus is closed?

-Students who need placement should email email@example.com with documents or to request access to DSP or KITE.
+Students who need placement can email email@example.com with documents or to determine what placement measure is best for you.
 Placement advisors will send students a link to do assessments at home and schedule post-placement advising sessions via Zoom or a platform that works best for students.
-Any placement questions can be sent to firstname.lastname@example.org.
-Our fabulous A&P Advisors, Jon and Michael, are online and waiting to respond and support students.
+Any placement questions can be sent to firstname.lastname@example.org, or you can visit one of our Zoom lobbies and ask your question “in person.”
+Our fabulous team is here to support you through the placement process.

-STAMP test: Can be done at home!
-Students can email email@example.com to request access to STAMPS test.
+STAMP test: Can be done virtually.
+Students can email email@example.com to request access to STAMP tests.

 View registration dates for summer and fall quarters.